charleymroberts/ecommerce/README.md

 ### Code

+I have included comments in my code to show where I have copied code or found solutions from other sources.
+These are also listed below.

 **Code copied from the Boutique walkthrough project:**

 The ‘checkout’ app was copied from Boutique Ado and modified.
-Some code in the ‘Bag’ app was copied from Boutique Ado (with comments).
+Some code in the ‘Bag’ app, and the code for the quantity selector, was copied from Boutique Ado (comments in the code).

 **Bootstrap templates:**